CODE QUALITY

 • Benefits of Refactoring Tools:

-• Accuracy: Tools handle renaming, extracting, and reformatting without introducing human errors.
+• Accuracy: Tools handle re-naming, extracting, and formatting without introducing human errors.

 • Time-saving: Automation speeds up repetitive tasks.